Ulm campaign

-The victory at Ulm did not end the war since a large Russian army under Kutuzov was still near Vienna.
-The Russians withdrew to the northeast to await reinforcements and to link up with surviving Austrian units.
-The French followed and captured Vienna on 12 November.
-On 2 December, the decisive French victory at Austerlitz removed Austria from the war.
-The resulting Treaty of Pressburg in late December brought the Third Coalition to an end and left Napoleonic France as the major power in Central Europe, which led to the War of the Fourth Coalition against Prussia and Russia the following year.
+The victory at Ulm did not end the war since a large Russian army under Mikhail Kutuzov was near Vienna to defend the city against the French.
+The Russians withdrew to the northeast to await reinforcements and to link up with Austrian army units.
+The French moved aggressively forward and captured Vienna on 12 November.
+On 2 December, the massive Battle of Austerlitz, causing 24,000 to 36,000 casualties, removed Austria from the war.
+The resulting Treaty of Pressburg in late December brought the Third Coalition to an end and established Napoleonic France as the major power in Central Europe, which led to the War of the Fourth Coalition against the Kingdom of Prussia and Russia the following year.

 Background

 Europe had been by then embroiled in the French Revolutionary Wars since 1792.
 After five years of war, the French Republic subdued the First Coalition in 1797.
 A Second Coalition was formed in 1798 but this too was defeated by 1801.
 Britain remained the only opponent for the new French Consulate.
 In March 1802, France and Britain agreed to end hostilities under the Treaty of Amiens.
 For the first time in ten years, all of Europe was at peace.
 There were many problems between the two sides and implementing the agreements that had been reached at Amiens seemed to be a growing challenge.
-Britain resented having to turn over all colonial conquests since 1793, and France was angry that British troops had not evacuated the island of Malta, as the treaty had promised.
-The tense situation only worsened since Napoleon sent an expeditionary force to crush the Haitian Revolution.
+Leading British officials resented having to return colonies captured from the French and Dutch, while Napoleon was angered that Britain refused to evacuate Malta as stipulated in the treaty.
+The tense situation only worsened since Napoleon sent an expeditionary force to retake control of Saint-Domingue from Toussaint Louverture.
 In May 1803, Britain declared war on France.